 Your Tampa criminal defense attorney needs to carefully investigate any evidence to show inconsistencies in the alleged victim’s version of events.

-Even a misdemeanor charge in of domestic battery (touch or strike) is a first degree misdemeanor punishable by up to 12 months in jail.
-Although for a first offense without any injury, the courts are most often inclined to impose a twelve (12) month probationary sentence with a special condition that the defendant complete a "Batterer's Intervention Programs."
+Even a misdemeanor charge for domestic battery (touch or strike) is a first-degree misdemeanor punishable by up to 12 months in jail.
+Although for a first offense without any injury, the courts are most often inclined to impose a twelve (12) month probationary sentence with a special condition that the defendant complete the “Batterer’s Intervention Program.”

 The batterer’ intervention program may be in addition to other conditions such as jail time, probation, restitution, court costs and a fine.
 Furthermore, under federal and state law it is illegal for the defendant to possess a firearm after a conviction for domestic battery or while subject to a domestic violence injunction.

-The Batterers' Intervention Program (BIP) is a twenty-six (26) to twenty-nine (29) week intensive program that addresses the causes of domestic violence and the ways to prevent it in the future.
-In order to successfully complete the Batterers' Intervention Program you must pay for a Intervention Assessment, and then undergo the Assessment.
+The Batterers’ Intervention Program (BIP) is a twenty-six (26) to twenty-nine (29) week intensive program that addresses the causes of domestic violence and the ways to prevent it in the future.
+In order to successfully complete the Batterers’ Intervention Program, you must pay for an Intervention Assessment, and then undergo the Assessment.